Skip to main content

 Local MCP with .env

-Using the env field (recommended - single-file configuration):
+Using the env field (single-file configuration):

 Using an .env file (alternative - two-file configuration):